 The uniquely pinkish hue is due to some elaborate geological processes involving a mixture of minerals exposed to magnum.
 The power of wind and tide then took care of creating the funky shapes.

 You can enjoy it all on a light Brittany hike – it’s one of the prettiest in the area.
-The Pink Granite Coast forms a part of the legendary GR34 hiking trail running all along with Brittany.
+The Pink Granite Coast is part of the legendary GR34 hiking trail running with Brittany.
 But it’s not just the pink rocks that are unique on this coastline.
 You can look forward to a few lovely beaches, a lighthouse, and a unique statue of a local monk Saint-Guirec.

-Even though this unique natural landmark is currently not on the UNESCO World Heritage List, the local tourism board is hard at work to make it happen in the future.
+Even though this unique natural landmark is currently not on the UNESCO World Heritage List, the local tourism board is working hard to make it happen in the future.

 Dune du PIlat